datalad-handbook/book/docs/usecases/HCP_dataset.rst

 automated, and with the help of a `job scheduler <https://en.wikipedia.org/wiki/Job_scheduler>`_, it can also be parallelized.
-As soon as files are downloaded and saved to a datasets, their content can be dropped eith :command:`datalad drop`: The origin of the file was successfully recorded, and a :command:`datalad get` can now retrieve file contents on demand.
+As soon as files are downloaded and saved to a datasets, their content can be dropped with :command:`datalad drop`: The origin of the file was successfully recorded, and a :command:`datalad get` can now retrieve file contents on demand.
 Thus, shortly after a complete download of the HCP project data, the datasets in which it has been aggregated are small in size, and yet provide access to the HCP